 In extreme cases, the player who created the room can remove someone from it entirely using /boot.
 It also prevents the troublemaker from returning.
 The action can be reversed using /unboot.

 This powerful command should be used sparingly - only when someone is there to cause trouble, and not over some slight disagreement or indiscretion.

-The owner of the room (the person who created it) can also issue a /pause command, which will pause the game after the current round completes.
+The owner of the room (the person who created it) can also issue a /pause command, which will pause the game.
 In that case, that same player is the only one who can resume it.

 To locate an individual player, /find will tell you in which room they are.